cyrial/xCam-RPI/README.md

 # xCam-RPI
 Software for viewing multiple IP camera streams on RPI using only console.

 1. Configuration is available in main file.
 It's simplified as much as it can be.
-Just set your resolution and You're good to go.
-However, auto detection script may not find proper max ABS_X and ABS_Y for touch screen, then it is needed to put it manually in the config.
+Everything is being autodetected.
+In case ABS_X/ABS_Y is wrongly detected, You can set it manually.

 2. Based on cameras count, software will automatically arrange videos on the screen.